Stationary broken parity states in active matter models

 Based on our general considerations we expect to find steady asymmetric states whenever $\widetilde \beta=\widetilde \gamma=0$, since Eqs.~\eqref{eq:coupledSH} then take the form of two nonconserved fields that can be written in the form~\eqref{eq:stst_general} with

-If we turn off the nonlinear and dispersive coupling terms, we obtain two {\it linearly} coupled Swift-Hohenberg equations similar to the SH equations studied in Ref.~\cite{SATB2014c} where the authors focused on the onset of motion but did not report the existence of any steady asymmetric states.
-Beside the additional coupling terms we also consider the possibility of breaking the inversion symmetry, i.e. taking $\delta_i \neq 0$, but employ a cubic-quintic nonlinearity to allow for a subcritical primary bifurcation even in the inversion-symmetric case.
+If, in addition, we turn off the nonlinear and dispersive coupling terms $(\beta=\gamma=0)$, we obtain two {\it linearly} coupled Swift-Hohenberg equations similar to the SH equations studied in Ref.~\cite{SATB2014c} where the authors focus on the onset of motion but do not report the existence of any steady asymmetric states.
+Beside the additional coupling terms we also consider the possibility of breaking the inversion symmetry, i.e., taking $\delta_i \neq 0$, but employ a cubic-quintic nonlinearity to allow for a subcritical primary bifurcation even in the inversion-symmetric case.
 Note that we permit the wavenumbers $q_i$ to differ.
-The choice of these wavenumbers does not affect the symmetry properties of the model but can be leveraged to accentuate the consequences of changing the parameters that do, as done in Fig.~\ref{fig:cSH_snaking} below.
+The choice of these wavenumbers does not affect the symmetry properties of the model but can accentuate the consequences of changing the parameters that do (see Fig.~\ref{fig:cSH_snaking} below).